How Anxiety Affects the Brain: Exploring Neurobiology and Treatment Options

 Cognitive and Emotional Tools

-- Cognitive Behavioral Therapy (CBT): By challenging distorted thinking patterns, CBT helps individuals reframe fears.
-This can mitigate excessive amygdala responses and restore more balanced PFC functioning.
+- Cognitive Behavioral Therapy (CBT) — challenges distorted thinking patterns and helps reframe fears.
+This can reduce excessive amygdala responses and restore more balanced PFC functioning.

-- Exposure Therapy: Gradual exposure to feared stimuli teaches the brain that these triggers do not warrant such acute alarm, helping recalibrate anxiety responses over time.
+- Exposure Therapy — gradually introduces you to feared stimuli, teaching the brain that these triggers do not warrant acute alarm.

-- Mindfulness and Meditation: Techniques that foster present-moment awareness often yield lower stress hormone levels, granting the PFC more space to regulate emotional responses effectively.
+- Mindfulness and Meditation — fosters present-moment awareness, which often lowers stress hormone levels and gives the PFC more space to regulate emotional responses.

 Lifestyle Modifications